 TransCanada asks US to suspend pipeline application review

 TORONTO (AP) — After waiting seven years for a decision, the company behind the proposed Keystone XL pipeline from Canada to Texas has asked the U.S. State Department to suspend its review of the project.
-The move comes as the Obama administration increasingly appears likely to reject the pipeline permit application before leaving office in January 2017.
+The move comes as the Obama administration increasingly appeared likely to reject the pipeline permit application.

 TransCanada said Monday it had sent a letter to Secretary of State John Kerry requesting that the State Department suspend its review of the pipeline application.
 Until recently, it would have been unimaginable for the Calgary, Alberta-based company to ask for a delay.